olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 The same technique can be used to replace the cache effect as above, using `replaceEffect`.

+The pipeline can recursively run pipelines returned by any of the processing steps.
+In this way, a computer program is structured like a tree of `read-process-write` pipelines[^5], and nothing gets executed until the top layer runs `run`; you separate, at least to a higher degree, what to do from how to do it[^6].

 **Drawbacks**

 There are some drawbacks with this approach of course.